embeddedartistry/athena-bootloader/README.md

 For more information on network configuration, see [docs/network_configuration.md](docs/network_configuration.md)

-**If the default values will not work, you MUST configure the network settings for the TFTP server in the bootloader and the EthernetReset server to work correctly with your network configuration.**
+**If the default values will not work, you MUST configure the network settings for the TFTP server in the bootloader and the AthenaEthernetReset server to work correctly with your network configuration.**

 ### Converting Your Sketch to the Right Format